The Principles of Diffusion Models: Constructing Probability Paths and Velocities Between Distributions

 so the one-sided and two-sided CFM objectives share the same minimizer.

 \paragraph{Gaussian FM = Diffusion Model.} We use the FM convention where $t=0$ denotes the source/prior and $t=1$ denotes the target/data:

 By contrast, diffusion models typically index time from data to noise (i.e., $t=0$ is data and $t=1$ is prior).
-Here, we consistently adopt the FM convention indexing to avoid confusion.
+Here, we adopt the FM convention indexing in the main discussion.
+For comparison, however, the VE and VP entries in \Cref{tb:interpolant_instances} are summarized in their usual diffusion-time indexing, where $t=0$ corresponds to data and $t=1$ to prior/noise.
 If further $p_{\mathrm{src}}=\mathcal N(\bm 0,\rmI)$, then for fixed condition $\rvx_1\sim p_{\mathrm{data}}$, the conditional path $p_t(\cdot |\rvx_1)$ is naturally chosen to be Gaussian, while the target distribution $p_{\mathrm{tgt}}$ itself need not be Gaussian.
 Some literature usually refer to this setting as \emph{Gaussian FM}.

 Choosing $a_t = 1-t$ and $b_t = t$ (equivalently, $\alpha_t = t$ and $\sigma_t = 1-t$ under the relabeling $a_t:=\sigma_t$, $b_t:=\alpha_t$ in diffusion model) recovers the familiar FM/RF schedule~\citep{lipman2022flow,liu2022rectified}.